mc7244/codice_fiscale/README.md

 # codice_fiscale

-A Rust crate under development which will alow to deal with Italian *codice fiscale*.
+A Rust crate under development which will allow to deal with Italian *codice fiscale*.

 First goal is to allow creation of a codice fiscale.